chef-cft/chef-examples/examples/AutomateHaTuning.md

 You will also get more milage by creating seperate clusters for infra-server and Automate.
 This will allow for separate PGSQL and OpenSearch clusters for each application.

-## Apply to all FE’s for infra-server via `chef-autoamte config patch infr-fe-patch.toml`
+## Apply to all FE’s for infra-server via `chef-automate config patch infr-fe-patch.toml --cs`

 ```toml
 # Cookbook Version Cache